 Don’t let that sway you from getting to know the city.
 Dig a little deeper past Bangkok’s brazen surface and you’ll find a city rife with golden temples, succulent Thai delicacies, and an energy that you just don’t find anywhere else in Thailand.

 Aim to stay at least two days in Bangkok.
 It surely won’t be enough time to fall in love with Thailand’s “City of Angels,” but it’ll be long enough to shake off your jet lag and get a small taste of the Thai delights primed to come later on in your trip.

 In a city the size of Bangkok, you’ll be hard-pressed to get to know the city well with just a couple days tacked on the beginning of your Thailand itinerary.

-While many of the best things to do in Bangkok might be fairly obvious, some of your favourite moments will simply involve relishing in the finer things in life like enjoying a Singha along the riverside, marvelling at a grand temple or letting the savoury and fiery flavours of Bangkok invade your tastebuds.
+While many of the best things to do in Bangkok might be fairly obvious, some of your favourite moments will simply involve relishing in the finer things in life like enjoying a Singha along the riverside, marvelling at a grand temple on a Bangkok bike tour, or letting the savoury and fiery flavours of Bangkok invade your tastebuds.
 Get started with a few of these ideas:

 Explore the historical area of Rattanakosin

 If the initial bustle of Bangkok is already clogging your senses, a day wandering around Rattanakosin, the city’s historical district, will remind you exactly why you chose to visit Thailand in the first place.

 There’s no better place to start exploring Rattanakosin than the Grand Palace, the official residence of the Thai royal family.
 Although much of the complex is closed to visitors, simply walking around and taking in the remarkable architecture of the Grand Palace is as fulfilling an experience in Bangkok as any.